viperproject/gobra-book/src/basic-array.md

-# Array Operations
+# Verifying programs with arrays
 <!--
 explain preconditions of an indexing operation, make it clear that accesses out of bounds are excluded statically -->

-In this section, we operate with arrays of fixed size `N`.
+In this section, we show how to verify programs that use arrays of fixed size (we will later see how to verify programs with slices, whose length may not be statically known).
-Note that an array is a value and therefore copied when passed to a function.
+Programs that access arrays often suffer from subtle bugs such as off-by-one errors, or other kinds of out-of-bounds accesses, that may lead to runtime panics.
-Later we will also look at slices.
+Gobra prevents these by **statically** checking that every access to arrays is within bounds.

 Go can find out-of-bounds indices for constant values when compiling a program.
 ``` go
 package main

 import "fmt"

 func main() {
 	a := [5]int{2, 3, 5, 7, 11}
 	fmt.Println(a[-1]) // invalid index (too small)